kjelloh/sharedplanetcitizen/README.md

-# sharedplanetbusiness
+# sharedplanetcitizen

-Let’s mean business — about being human, fallible, and still trying with the best outcome for humanity in mind
+Let’s mean business — as citizens of a shared planet

 * [doc/READEME](doc/README.md)